MysteryPancake/Houdini-OpenCL/README.md

 ### Plain OpenCL version

-For plain OpenCL, you can toggle bindings for each attribute in the Bindings tab:
+For regular bindings, you can toggle BVH acceleration in the Bindings tab:

 <img src="./images/opencl_bvh.png" width="500">